 - Offer information on local service providers that can be easily updated and added to at low cost.

 - Include several sites where virtual tours can be taken.

-Work on the Sense of Place Toolkit and guidebook is well underway, with publication due in the next few months.
-Work on the app will begin very soon, and will be complete before the end of the summer.
-Check out the news reports below.
+Work on the app, Sense of Place Toolkit and guidebook is well underway, with publication due in the next few months.

 Our Landscape Routes project aim is to produce a toolkit to celebrate and promote our landscape within Coigach and Assynt.
 This can be nature, built or Cultural heritage or landscape…